 ‘Tis the season for wedding bells and engagements galore.
 You’ve RSVP’d and now you’re looking at a packed social calendar.
-Read on for five helpful tips in surviving the inevitable wedding madness.
+Read on for six helpful tips on how to be a great wedding guest and survive the inevitable wedding madness in style.
 That’s right, this one’s dedicated to all of you guests out there.

-- If you want to go off-registry, opt for dinner on the town so it’s an experience they can remember and enjoy.
+If you want to go off-registry, gift them dinner on the town so it’s an experience they can remember and enjoy.
 If you have a group of friends attending the wedding, pool your resources to treat them to a more indulgent weekend getaway.

 Keep a Grab Bag on Hand

-- You might find yourself jet-setting to Seattle, New York City, or Cabo.
-No matter where you are be prepared for everything from lost luggage to unpredictable weather.
+You might find yourself jet-setting to Seattle, New York City, or Mexico City.
+No matter where you are, be prepared for everything from lost luggage to unpredictable weather.
 For the gals, pack a go-to bag with heel savers, double-sided tape, blister block, safety pins, foldable flats, mints, eye drops, tissues and the Holy Grail: Wine Away.
 If you’re in the wedding party, pack an extra survival kit for the bride (or groom) to avoid day-of mishaps.
 They’ll heart you for it.